-Figures 3.4 to 3.7 illustrate the following alternatives for sports-entertainment facilities:
+Figures 3.4 to 3.6 illustrate the following alternatives for sports-entertainment facilities:

-- Three new venues (new stadium, ballpark and arena). - Two new venues (new stadium and ballpark), plus retention of the existing arena. - One new venue(new stadium or ballpark), plus retention of the existing arena. - Retention of the existing arena, with no new venues.
+- Two new venues (new Stadium and Ballpark), plus renovation of the existing Arena. - One new venue (new Stadium or Ballpark), plus retention of the existing Arena. - Retention of the existing Arena, with no new venues.